 The Hyatt Regency's iconic atrium, designed by architect John Portman, made the Hyatt the first modern atrium hotel in the world.
 Image courtesy of the Hyatt Regency.
 THE HYATT REGENCY ATLANTA 265 Peachtree Street NE, Atlanta, GA 30303 Phone: 1-404-577-1234 hyattregencyatlanta.com The Hyatt Regency in downtown Atlanta, Georgia, is the main location for conference sessions and events.
 Conference events will be held at the Hyatt unless otherwise noted in the description.
-Please note the maps of the Hyatt Regency, located on page 53 of this Program.
+Please note the maps of the Hyatt Regency, located on page 61 of this Program.
 Most of NCPH's conference activities are located on the Ballroom Level, Exhibit Level, and Atlanta Conference Level, which are all accessible from the bay of elevators in the Main Atrium (you'll be going down).
 The National Council on Public History has secured a block of rooms at the hotel at a rate of \$201/night; reservations must be made by March 22, 2023.
 Please note that the block is likely to fill before this date.
 Please use the Hyatt Regency's online portal to reserve your room.
 The link can be found at https://ncph.org/conference/2023-annual-meeting/hotel-and-travel/.
-SOCIAL MEDIA GUIDE Live-tweeting from sessions is encouraged, unless a presenter requests otherwise.
-To help with tweeting, we will include Twitter handles (when provided) on badges, on the pre-conference participant list, and in the Presenter Index of the final Program.
-Please note that session numbers are not yet available and will be published in the updated digital Program in the spring and the print Program available onsite.
-For now, tweet the title and time of your session with #NCPH2023 to drum up excitement for your presentation!
+NURSING CARER'S ROOM NCPH has secured a guest room at the Hyatt to be used by nursing carers who need privacy to pump or feed.
+Please visit the NCPH registration desk in the Terrace Foyer to check out the room key.
+A mini-fridge will be in the room for storage, but please remember to clear it before the end of the day.
+QUIET ROOM If you need to step away from the hustle and bustle of the conference, we have a quiet room set up in Auburn on the Atlanta Conference Level of the Hyatt.
+Come here to send a quick email, close your eyes for a few, or prep for your session-but no talking or music allowed!
+GENDER-NEUTRAL RESTROOMS The men's restroom on the Ballroom Level of our space at the Hyatt has been turned into a gender neutral bathroom.
+This bathroom has been marked on the map on page 62, and there will be prominent signage onsite to help you locate it.
+Anyone is welcome to use this bathroom!
+GETTING TO (AND AROUND) ATLANTA